 Easy Ways to Detect Air Leaks

-Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is an easy decision.
+When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts entering through your windows or doors.
-These air leaks are relatively easy to spot, but air leakage can also originate in less obvious spaces around your home.
+These air leaks are fairly easy to spot, but air leakage can also come from less obvious spaces around your home.
 Review the suggestions below to complete your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they clatter or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
+First, you’ll want to inspect your windows and doors.
+If they rattle or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.

 Next, walk through your home to look for cracks and gaps in the following areas: